etf-validator/etf-webapp-docker/README.md

 host machine!

 ## Update Executable Test Suites
-To update the Executable Test Suites you can copy the new Executable Test Suites into the _/etf/projects/_ directory (or the subdirectories).
-The instance will automatically reload the Executable Test Suites after some time.
+To update the Executable Test Suites, you can copy the new Executable Test Suites into the _/etf/projects/_ directory (or the subdirectories).
+The instance will automatically reload the Executable Test Suites after some minutes.

 ## Custom Executable Test Suites
 If you want to deploy your instance directly with custom Executable Test Suites,